 TALLAHASSEE, Fla. -- The United Food and Commercial Workers Union last week launched a campaign against Publix Super Markets, Lakeland, Fla., in an effort to empower women employees to seek redress for perceived sexual discrimination in promotions and pay scales.
 The UFCW has also reportedly asked the AFL-CIO for sanctions to initiate an official consumer boycott against Publix, a nonunion employer, because of the chain's allegedly discriminatory hiring and pay policies toward women and ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.